Chapter Outline

 Run it

-python main.py add --task "Write chapter on CLI apps"
+bashpython main.py add --task "Write chapter on CLI apps"python main.py list

 19.6 Example Project: File Processor (Strategy Pattern)